 At the county level, Orange County undertakes an effort to enumerate all of the sheltered and unsheltered homeless people within the County in a given twenty-four-hour period.
 This effort, known as the Homeless Point-in-Time (PIT) Count, is congressionally mandated for all communities that receive HUD funding for homeless programs and takes place once every two years.
-The most recent complete PIT in Orange County was held on a single night in January 2019 with the assistance of many homeless service providers.
-The January 2021 PIT Count for unsheltered homeless was postponed due to safety concerns during the COVID-19 pandemic.
+The most recent complete PIT in Orange County was held on a single night in February 2022 with the assistance of many homeless service providers.
+The PIT Count enumerated 5,718 homeless individuals in Orange County, reflecting a decrease of almost 17% from the 2019 tally of 6,860 homeless people.
+In Huntington Beach specifically, there were 330 total persons counted, with 188 unsheltered, and 142 that were sheltered.